 RESUMEN

 Asunto(s)

-BACKGROUND & AIMS: Nucleo(s)tide analogue (NUC) cessation can lead to HBsAg clearance but also a high rate of virological relapse.
+BACKGROUND & AIMS: Nucleo(s)tide analogue (NUC) cessation can lead to hepatitis B surface antigen (HBsAg) clearance but also a high rate of virological relapse.
 However, the effect of pegylated interferon alpha-2a (PegIFN-α-2a) on virological relapse after NUC cessation is unknown.
-Therefore, this study aimed to evaluate the effect of switching from NUC to PegIFN-α-2a treatment for 48 weeks on virological relapse until week 96.
-METHODS: In this multicentre randomized controlled clinical trial, 180 non-cirrhotic HBeAg-negative chronic hepatitis B patients on continuous NUC therapy for ≥ 2.5 years with HBV DNA levels < 60 IU/mL were randomized to discontinue NUC (n=90) or receive 48 weeks of PegIFN-α-2a treatment (n=90) and followed up till 96 weeks.
-The primary endpoint was the virological relapse rate until week 96.
-RESULTS: Intention-to-treat analysis revealed patients in the interferon monotherapy group had significantly lower cumulative virological relapse rates than the NUC cessation group until week 96 (20.8% vs. 53.6%, P < 0.0001).
-Consistently, a significantly lower proportion of patients in the interferon monotherapy group had virological relapse than those in the NUC cessation group at 48 weeks off treatment (17.8% vs. 36.7%, P = 0.007).
+Therefore, this study aimed to evaluate the effect of switching from NUC to PegIFN-α-2a treatment for 48 weeks on virological relapse up to week 96.
+METHODS: In this multicenter randomized-controlled clinical trial, 180 non-cirrhotic patients with HBeAg-negative chronic hepatitis B on continuous NUC therapy for ≥2.5 years, with HBV DNA levels <60 IU/ml, were randomized to discontinue NUC therapy (n = 90) or receive 48 weeks of PegIFN-α-2a treatment (n = 90).
+Patients were followed up for up to 96 weeks.
+The primary endpoint was the virological relapse rate up to week 96.
+RESULTS: Intention-to-treat analysis revealed patients in the interferon monotherapy group had significantly lower cumulative virological relapse rates than the NUC cessation group until week 96 (20.8% vs. 53.6%, p <0.0001).
+Consistently, a significantly lower proportion of patients in the interferon monotherapy group had virological relapse than those in the NUC cessation group at 48 weeks off treatment (17.8% vs. 36.7%, p = 0.007).
 The virological relapse rate positively correlated with HBsAg levels in the NUC cessation group.
-The interferon monotherapy group had a lower cumulative clinical relapse rate (7.8% vs. 20.9%, P = 0.008) and a higher HBsAg loss rate (21.5% vs. 9.0%, P = 0.03) than the NUC cessation group.
-CONCLUSIONS: Switching from NUC to PegIFN-α-2a treatment for 48 weeks significantly reduces virological relapse rates and achieves higher HBsAg loss rates than NUC treatment cessation alone in HBeAg-negative chronic hepatitis B patients.
-IMPACT AND IMPLICATIONS: Nucleo(s)tide analogue (NUC) cessation can lead to HBsAg clearance but also a high rate of virological relapse, but an optimised scheme to reduce the virological relapse rate after NUC withdrawal is yet to be reported.
-This randomized controlled trial investigated the effect of switching from NUC to PegIFN-α-2a treatment for 48 weeks on virological relapse until week 96 in HBeAg-negative chronic hepatitis B patients.
-The interferon monotherapy group had a significantly lower cumulative virological relapse rate (20.8% vs. 53.6%, P < 0.0001) and higher HBsAg loss rate (21.5% vs. 9.0%, P= 0.03) than the NUC cessation group until week 96.
+The interferon monotherapy group had a lower cumulative clinical relapse rate (7.8% vs. 20.9%, p = 0.008) and a higher HBsAg loss rate (21.5% vs. 9.0%, p = 0.03) than the NUC cessation group.
+CONCLUSIONS: Switching from NUC to PegIFN-α-2a treatment for 48 weeks significantly reduces virological relapse rates and leads to higher HBsAg loss rates than NUC treatment cessation alone in patients with HBeAg-negative chronic hepatitis B. IMPACT AND IMPLICATIONS: Nucleo(s)tide analogue (NUC) cessation can lead to HBsAg clearance but also a high rate of virological relapse, but an optimized scheme to reduce the virological relapse rate after NUC withdrawal is yet to be reported.
+This randomized-controlled trial investigated the effect of switching from NUC to PegIFN-α-2a treatment for 48 weeks on virological relapse up to week 96 in patients with HBeAg-negative chronic hepatitis B. The interferon monotherapy group had a significantly lower cumulative virological relapse rate (20.8% vs. 53.6%, p <0.0001) and higher HBsAg loss rate (21.5% vs. 9.0%, p = 0.03) than the NUC cessation group up to week 96.
 This provides an optimized strategy for NUC cessation in HBeAg-negative patients.
 TRIAL REGISTRATION NUMBER: NCT02594293.

+RESUMEN